nirajktr/randomQuoteBG-generator/README.md

 # Random Quote Generator
 First Repo on GitHub.

-A simple web application that fetches and displays random quotes using the Quotable API.
+A web application that fetches and displays random quotes using the Quotable API, and then displays a background image related to the quote using the Unsplash API.

 ## Features